rkiddy/ca_ripa_importing/README.md

 Anyone coming from the RIPA meeting on July 11, 2025, welcome!
 Please get in touch with me at ray@ganymede.org.
 This project has problems and issues but it is a work in process.
 But, all of life is a work in progress.
-Please get in touch orfile issues with any feedback you have.
+Please get in touch or file issues with any feedback you have.

 Thank you for your support.